 The Cox-Henderson administration prioritizes strategic planning and improving agency strategic plans to drive effective investments and best use of Utah's resources.
-These plans should include efforts to improve efficiency, productivity, and customer service.
+These plans should include efforts to improve efficiency, productivity, customer service, and should include the governor's principles on innovation.
 If needed, the Governor's Office of Planning and Budget (GOPB) will provide professional and technical assistance as agencies develop their strategic plans.